we45/container_training/Container/container-breakout/README.md

 ### Volume Mounts

-* ssh into the container virtual lab:
+* ssh into the container virtual lab or open Terminal in the VM

     ```
     ssh root@<IPAddrGivenToYou>